Owl-Boy/CMI-Notes/Notes/A Proof System for FOL.md

 Tags : [[Logic]]

 ---
-# Proof Systems for FOL
+# A Proof System for FOL
 ## Axioms
 - All propositional axioms
 - $A_{2a}:x\equiv x$ for all variables $x$